Ensure All Files Are Owned by a User

 Rationale

 Unowned files do not directly imply a security problem, but they are generally a sign that something is amiss.
-They may be caused by an intruder, by incorrect software installation or draft software removal, or by failure to remove all files belonging to a deleted account.
+They may be caused by an intruder, by incorrect software installation or draft software removal, or by failure to remove all files belonging to a deleted account, or other similar cases.
 The files should be repaired so they will not cause problems when accounts are created in the future, and the cause should be discovered and addressed.

 Warning